Fran314/music-normalizer/README.md

-# Music Formatter
+# Music Normalizer

-This script is a small utility that I use to standardise music files.
+This script is a small utility that I use to normalize music files.
 It converts files to `.mp3` (eventually just copying without re-encoding when specified), normalizes the loudness and removes silence from the beginning and end.

+Requires to have installed both `ffmpeg` and `ffmpeg-normalize`

 ## Usage

 ```
-music-formatter <source> <dest> [OPTIONS]
+music-normalize <source> <dest> [OPTIONS]

-Standardise music files.
+Normalize music files.

 Positionals:
   source  Path to the source file.
 In recursive mode, the source must be a